AlexRojasB/Walletico/README.md

 # Walletico

-Exploring Xamarin.Forms, we are creating the Wallet app using the Jagan Wallent design.
-The idea is to learn how to create awesome UI design in Xamarin.Forms.
+Exploring Xamarin.Forms, we are creating the Walletico app using the Jagan Wallent design.
+The idea is to learn how to create awesome UI design and a complex application using Xamarin.Forms.

 ## Technologies